ardaberrun/mern-stack-blog/README.md

 ### Todo

 - [ ] Add about page
-- [ ] Add some css to the login page
 - [ ] Add some css to the admin page
 - [ ] Filter by category
 - [ ] Process blog posts as markdown